Warren Cowgill

 Warren Crawford Cowgill (/ˈkoʊɡɪl/ KOH-gill; December 19, 1929 – June 20, 1985) was an American linguist.
 He was a professor of linguistics at Yale University and the Encyclopædia Britannica's authority on Indo-European linguistics.
 Two separate Indo-European sound laws are named after him, Cowgill's law of Greek and Cowgill's law of Germanic.

 Cowgill was unusual among Indo-European linguists of his time in believing that Indo-European should be classified as a branch of Indo-Hittite, with Hittite as a sister language of the Indo-European languages, rather than a daughter language.

 Warren Cowgill and his twin brother, anthropologist George Cowgill, were born near Grangeville, Idaho.
 Along with his brother, he graduated from Stanford University in 1952 and received a Ph.D. from Yale in 1957.
 He was a member of the Yale faculty in the Department of Linguistics until his death in 1985.
-At Yale, Cowgill taught many of the leading Indo-European scholars of the late 20^{th} and early 21^{st} centuries, including:
+At Yale, Cowgill taught many of the leading Indo-European scholars of the late 20th and early 21st centuries, including: